KDominicBor/Bus-Reservation-System/README.md

 			Enter your choice:-> 3
 ***************************************************************************
-Enter bus no: 123
+Enter bus no: 245
 ***************************************************************************

-Bus no: 	123
+Bus no: 	245
-Driver: 	Sam		Arrival time: 	12:05AM	Departure time:12:20AM
+Driver: 	Paul		Arrival time: 	10:58AM	Departure time:11:04AM
-From: 		HJK		To: 		LKI
+From: 		THIKA		To: 		KIAMBU
 ***************************************************************************

     1. Empty    2.
 Empty    3.
 Empty    4.
 Empty